You are here:

 Bilateral relations between Switzerland and Italy are based on a complex set of agreements.
-Regular meetings are held between government and official representatives of both countries, in addition to which there is institutionalised contact between the two parliaments.
+Regular meetings are held between government and official representatives of both countries, in addition to which there is also institutionalised contact between the two parliaments.

-Agencies such as Regio Insubrica, Regio Sempione and the Italian-Swiss cross-border dialogue provide an institutional framework for cross-border cooperation.
+Bodies such as "Regio Insubrica", "Regio Sempione", "Espace Mont-Blanc" as well as Italian-Swiss cross-border dialogue provide an institutional framework for cross-border cooperation.

-Close relations between Switzerland and Italy also exist in the cultural sphere.
-Since 1947, Switzerland has maintained the Istituto Svizzero di Roma which is dedicated to cultural and scientific exchanges and has a regional office in Milan, the Centro culturale svizzero.
-The FDFA is participating in joint projects throughout the world as part of the Settimana della lingua italiana nel mondo initiated by the Italian Foreign Ministry.
+Intensive relations between Switzerland and Italy also exist in the cultural sphere.
+Since 1947, Switzerland has maintained the “Istituto Svizzero di Roma” which is dedicated to cultural and scientific exchanges and has a regional office in Milan, the "Centro culturale svizzero".
+The FDFA is participating in joint projects throughout the world as part of the "Settimana della lingua italiana nel mondo" initiated by the Italian foreign ministry.